-Mapping artifacts and features at the site allows us to see where activities were taking place during each period of site use at the Stratton Mill Creek site.
+Mapping material culture and features at the site allows us to see where activities were taking place during each period of site use at the Stratton Mill Creek site.

 Four cultural components were identified on the floodplain portion of the site: two associated with the Late Archaic, one with the Transitional, and one with the Early Woodland.
 Of the two Late Archaic components, one was associated with the buried Ab3 horizon and the other with the Ab4 horizon.
 Two spatial clusters were identified for the Late Archaic, Ab4 horizon component.
 Few formal stone tools are present within either cluster.
 A hammerstone and a pitted stone (for nut processing) were present in Cluster 1.
 The stone tool and plant processing tool indicate that the main activities associated with Cluster 1 were stone tool making and plant processing.
 Butchering and drier hide processing also occurred.
 The possible smudge pit in Cluster 1 may have been used for hide processing.
 Only FCR was recovered from Cluster 2.
 The hearth in Cluster 2 suggests the need for light/heat and possibly food processing.
 Features appear to be a focal point of activity for both clusters.